 There are two forms of employment – indefinite employment and temporary employment.
 Indefinite employment is the same as permanent employment.
 The main principle according to the Swedish Employment Protection Act is that an employment contract is in effect until further notice.
 In practice this means that employment is always indefinite unless otherwise agreed.

-If the employment is to be temporary, this must be clear from a written agreement in order to apply.
-There may be other employment alternatives - you may engage temporary workers from a staffing agency, for example.
+If the employment is to be temporary, this must be stated in a written agreement in order to apply.
+There are also other employment alternatives – you may engage temporary workers from a staffing agency, for example.
 Contact the Swedish Public Employment Service (Arbetsförmedlingen) or recruitment companies.

 Write an employment contract